oroochristopher-stack/bank-customer-risk-segmentation/README.md

 My Solution: Instead of manually editing the source CSV, I built a SQL Cleaning Layer using SAFE_CAST and COALESCE.
 This ensures the analysis is reproducible and ready for production-scale data.

+Analytical Methodology: Developed a multi-stage CTE pipeline to handle data imputation and risk-metric derivation, ensuring high auditability
+Developed a tri-tier risk segmentation model based on LTI (Loan-to-Income) ratios to enable Risk-Based Pricing and optimize capital reserve requirements.

+### Optimization & Data Governance
+Boolean Normalization: During ingestion, I chose to maintain cb_person_default_on_file as a Native Boolean (TRUE/FALSE) rather than a String (Y/N).
+Value: This choice optimizes storage efficiency in the BigQuery environment and enables high-performance filtering for multi-million row risk simulations.

-## How to Use: "Run queries.sql on the provided data.csv to reproduce these segments".
+## 7 How to Use: "Run queries.sql on the provided data.csv to reproduce these segments".

 Step 1: Segment customers into Risk Tiers (Low, Medium, High) using a CASE statement on credit history or income.
 Step 2: Calculate the Average Default Rate for each tier.